NeuralVDB: High-resolution Sparse Volume Representation using Hierarchical Neural Networks: Acknowledgements

 \subsection{Encoding}

-We first analyze the efficiency of our new VDB architecture in terms of compactly encoding a variety of model volumes with given quality criteria expressed as specific error tolerances.
-We define our main target error metric to be Intersection of Union (IoU) for narrow-band level sets, i.e.~truncated signed distance fields (SDF), and Root Mean Squared Error (RMSE) for density volumes.
+We first \kenmr{evaluate our new VDB architecture by analyzing its efficiency at encoding a variety of model volumes with a given} quality criteria expressed as specific error tolerances.
+We define our main target error metric to be Intersection of Union (IoU) for narrow-band level sets, i.e.,~truncated signed distance fields (SDF), and Root Mean Squared Error (RMSE) for density volumes.
 Modified Chamfer Distance (mCD), which is a modified version of standard Chamfer Distance~\cite{wu2021density}, is also measured for level sets, which is defined as:

 where the sampling points $\mathbf{v}_1\in V_1$ and $\mathbf{v}_2\in V_2$ were generated by extracting the isosurfaces from both ground truth ($SDF_1, V_1$) and the reconstructed VDBs ($SDF_2, V_2$).
-Note that the closest points to each other's surface are measured by directly sampling the SDF from the VDB data, which is different from the original Chamfer distance definition.
+Note that the closest points to each other's surface are measured by directly sampling the SDF from the VDB data, which is different from the original Chamfer distance definition. \doyub{We acknowledge that relying solely on the mCD as a metric is insufficient, particularly because \kenmr{it was originally designed to evaluate} point clouds~\cite{bouaziz2016modern}.
+Nevertheless, the mCD can still offer an indication of geometrical deviation when an implicit surface (SDF) is \ken{rendered as an explicit surface}.
+Hence, we enhance its assessment by incorporating IoU, following a similar approach to \ken{NGLOD}~\cite{takikawa2021neural}}.
 The hyperparameters were tuned to exceed 99$\%$ IoU for SDFs and produce an RMSE of less than 0.1 for the densities.
 Tables~\ref{tab:non-temporal-results} and \ref{tab:temporal-results} list the compression ratios for respectively non-temporal and temporal encoders.
 For the SDF models, $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$ achieved a compression ratio up to \textbf{61.2}, whereas for the density volumes, the compression ratio is as high as \textbf{140.9}.
 Figures~\ref{fig:sdf-results} and \ref{fig:vol-results} compare the ground truth with the reconstruction results of $[\textrm{Hash},5,\textrm{NN}(4),\textrm{NN}(3)]$.
+The Chameleon model achieved the best compression ratio among our dataset (140.9) since the data was smoother and evenly distributed compared to the other volumes. \ken{Consequently, the decision boundary of the classifier does not have to fit against high-frequency details, and the value regressor can use less neurons to represent a rather smooth value distribution.}